joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/strings-and-regex/lesson-notes/README.md

 Oh!
 It really doesn't work!

-We have written a really nice, well-tested function to remove vowels from.
-However, we didn't write it to deal with words.
+We have written a really nice, well-tested function to remove vowels from a word.
+However, we didn't write it to deal with many words/sentences.

 What can we do?
 We can think back to `Print Primes` - we used a function that tested a single number, and then wrote another function that dealt with a group of numbers.
 We can write a `disemvowelTrolls` function that will take sentences, split them into words, pass the words in to our disemvowelWord function and update our sentence.